General Alumni and Friends Privacy Notice Information

-We may collect the following types of personal information about you (this is representative and not a complete/exhaustive list):
+We may collect the following types of personal data about you:

 - To fundraise and for alumni purposes.